shapo-io/shapo-review-widgets/README.md

 2. **Inject Script** - Automatically injects the Shapo embed script if it doesn't already exist

 3. **Auto-Initialize** - The embed script finds all Shapo containers and initializes them automatically

-That's it!
-No API calls, no complex setup.
-Just simple, reliable embedding.

 ## 📦 TypeScript Support